MilchRatchet/Luminary/README.md

 # Literature

-This is a list of papers I used for this project so far:
+This is a list of papers I used for this project so far.
+Note that some techniques presented in these papers are not implemented at the moment but their ideas were helpful nonetheless:

 - J. Frisvad, _Building an Orthonormal Basis from a 3D Unit Vector Without Normalization_, Journal of Graphics Tools, 16(3), pp. 151-159, 2012
 - T. Möller, B. Trumbore, _Fast, Minimum Storage Ray-Triangle Intersection_, Journal of Graphics Tools, 2, pp. 21-28, 1997.